Mercedes-Benz G-Class: Engines

-W463, first generation (1990–2018)
+W463 (1990–2018)

 For 1990, the W460 was extensively revised, and a new chassis number, W463, was assigned.
 The W463 moved the G-Class from spartan and utilitarian to a luxury model on par with the Mercedes-Benz S-Class and the luxurious Range Rover.
 Thus, no three-door panel vans in short and long wheelbase lengths or barn doors in the rear were offered for the W463: those features are exclusive to the W461.
 The W461 continued in production as military and utilitarian vehicles for the government agencies and non-government organisations.

-The exterior was revised to smoothen out the front end and the front fenders/wings were vertically flattened out at the front underneath headlamps.
+The exterior was revised to smooth out the front end and the front fenders/wings were vertically flattened out at the front underneath headlamps.
 The fender flares and front end (cooling grille and headlamp bezels) were painted in body colour.
 The headlamps have square and slightly recessed bezels whilst the grille is narrower to give space for the front numberplate attached to the top of the bumper.
 The front bumpers are form-fitted and have integrated fog lamps while the rear bumpers have the integrated red rear fog lamp and white reversing lamp.
 The fuel filler is now covered by a panel.
 The side running boards were given a standard fitment.
 The external rear view mirrors have a new housing that pivots on anchors attached to the front doors.
 New revised tail lamps without white reversing lamps were fitted in the rear.

 The interior was significantly updated with wood trim and leather upholstery for the first time.
 The centre console is smoother and better integrated with the dashboard and the lower part of the dashboard is covered with rubber pads for better knee protection in the event of a frontal collision.
 The electric differential lock switches are placed prominently in the middle of the dashboard with other electric switches and the instrument cluster has a smoother and more curved housing that meets the dashboard fluidly.
 The gauges are integrated into one panel rather than a few separate gauges attached to the instrument cluster.
 The climate control panel was revised to include the temperature and fan speed dials and the door panels are fully trimmed with ruffled leather paneling and soft paddings.
 The seats are more plush and have several defined cushions along with lumbar support.